Moavia-Hassan/Energy_Consumption_Forecasting/README.md

 1. **Data Analysis**: Comprehensive exploratory data analysis (EDA) to understand data patterns and relationships.
 2. **Prediction Models**: Integration of machine learning, time series, and deep learning models to forecast energy consumption.
 3. **Visualization**: Clear and informative visualizations for historical data and future predictions, aiding in insights and decision-making.
-4. **Custom Solutions**: Fine-tuned models to adapt to specific forecasting requirements and improve accuracy.
+4. **Custom Solutions**: Fine tuned models to adapt to specific forecasting requirements and improve accuracy.

 ## Tech Stack